SamSitarek/advisory_tool/README.md

         •	the requirements of the program and the courses that will satisfy each

-        •	allow it to assemble the list of courses for that student on the dashboard & assemble the credit count
+        •	allow it to assemble the list of courses for a student on the dashboard & assemble the credit count

         •	class description (or link to it depending on space on dashboard)